-Melanoma is a disease where malignant (cancer) cells form in the cells that give your skin colour (melanocytes).
+Melanoma is a type of skin cancer that can develop from the skin cells that give your skin colour (melanocytes).
 While most moles or freckles are safe, some moles may begin to change shape or colour, potentially resulting in melanoma.

-As melanoma can grow quickly if left untreated it needs to be removed as early as possible.
+Melanoma can grow quickly if left untreated, and therefore needs to be removed as early as possible.

-Your GP or dermatologist may have already done a sample of the area (skin biopsy) to confirm that the lesion is melanoma.
+Your general practitioner or dermatologist may have already done a sample of the area (skin biopsy) to confirm that the lesion is melanoma.

 Once this is confirmed a wider excision of the area is recommended to reduce the risk of melanoma recurring or spreading.